Menu

 Drawdown Equity Release Plans

-Provide you with an overall flexible cash facility.
-An initial lump sum is taken, and the remaining cash is then drawn down as & when required.
-The benefit is that interest is only charged on cash withdrawn.
+We offer you a flexible cash facility.
+An initial lump sum is taken, and the remaining cash is then drawn down as needed.
+The benefit is that interest is only charged on money withdrawn.

 Lump Sum Equity Release Plans

-Lump sum equity release schemes provide a one-stop cash withdrawal.
-They are best for people who know they will require one withdrawal.
-After a length of time, certain plans can be reviewed for a top-up depending on criteria.
+Lump sum equity release schemes offer a one-stop cash withdrawal option.
+They are best suited for individuals who know they will require only one withdrawal.
+After some time, specific plans can be reviewed for a top-up, depending on the criteria.

 Equity Release Regulation

 Equity Release is a highly regulated financial product overseen by two industry watchdogs.
-The Financial Conduct Authority (FCA) regulates the market while the Equity Release Council sets the best practice standards for plan providers to abide by, requiring lenders providing equity release to homeowners to abide by the Council’s code of conduct.
+The Financial Conduct Authority (FCA) regulates the market, while the Equity Release Council sets the best practice standards for plan providers to follow.
+The Council’s code of conduct requires lenders providing equity release to homeowners to follow.

-This includes providing homeowners with a no-negative equity guarantee, ensuring that no matter what age you are when you take out an equity release plan, upon a life event triggering the repayment of the loan, it won’t be possible for more to be owed than your property’s worth.
+This includes providing homeowners with a no-negative equity guarantee, ensuring that regardless of your age when you take out an equity release plan, upon a life event triggering the repayment of the loan, it won’t be possible for more to be owed than the property’s worth.

 If you’re considering equity release, financial advisors will advise you to use a provider who is a current member of the Equity Release Council and approved to provide the type of equity release you require, and that is provided an independent financial advisor assesses you as being eligible for this type of finance.

-They will go through a list of possible alternatives to be certain that taking out a lifetime mortgage is appropriate for your financial situation, both in the present and in the long term.
+They will go through a list of possible alternatives to be sure that taking out a lifetime mortgage is appropriate for your financial situation, both in the present and in the long term.

 How Your Equity Release Loan is Repaid

-It’s important to understand that when you use equity release for care costs, you aren’t just releasing equity early from your home to avoid the need to sell it.
-Equity release is better known as lifetime mortgages as that’s easier to understand because most homeowners will be familiar with how mortgages work.
+It’s essential to recognise that when you utilise equity release for care costs, you’re not simply releasing equity from your home prematurely to avoid the need to sell it.
+Equity release is often referred to as lifetime mortgages, as this term is easier to understand, as most homeowners are familiar with how mortgages work.

-You get an advance to buy your home, then repay the lender the capital you borrowed with interest.
+You receive an advance to buy your home, then repay the lender the capital you borrowed, along with interest.
 That’s the same for lifetime mortgages, with the only difference being you don’t need to make any repayments for the life of the loan.

 The lender is repaid the capital plus interest upon a life event – either the policyholder’s death or when the last survivor on the policy moves into long-term care – when the home is sold.
 This will be the responsibility of the executor of your Will.